-- Consequence of risk The consequence the risk will typically be brief description of the impact of the risk.
-Typically this will cost or schedule but could also be detailed as having a safety, environmental or reputation consequence. - o Probability range These are ranges that a risk event would occur and have a negative impact on the project.
+- Consequence of risk The consequence the risk will typically be a brief description of the impact of the risk.
+Typically this will be cost or schedule, but could also be detailed as having a safety, environmental, or reputation consequence. - Probability range These are ranges that a risk event would occur and have a negative impact on the project.
 It is important to discuss these as a group to get all feedback on the likelihood of a risk event materializing.
 These ranges can help prioritize efforts when managing the risks.
-Typical ranges can be in 20% increments where risk items with a 90% or greater likelihood should be considered to be part of your base project. - o Qualitative cost and schedule impact This will be a range, typically by percent and weeks or months, of the base project cost and schedule impact the risk could have on the project. - Quantitative cost and schedule impact When more detail is available the risks can be quantified versus just qualified.
-The range of impacts could be specific quantities as the minimum, maximum and most likely Impact that can be expected. - o Monte Carlo Simulation (distribution, modeling notes) These are notes that outline the risk being evaluated and the range of assumptions applied for the risk that supports the calculation for a particular risk. - Risk response method (mitigation, transferences) This is where specific strategies can be identified for the P3 Project Team to follow up on as part of their risk management. - Risk allocation Which party in the P3 project is responsible for the risk the Public Owner, Private Partner, or shared. - Risk allocation notes Some risk allocations may need explanation if they are shared or potentially expected to change over time.
-This will help the team understand the expectations as well as the potential action items that may be identified. - Risk tracking (critical path, owner actions, mitigation, planned mitigation cost, review dates, status, comments) - ???
-Can we explain what this is saying? - Risk Closure Notes- identifying how and why a particular risk is no longer relevant or does not exist any longer.
+Typical ranges can be in 20 percent increments where risk items with a 90 percent or greater likelihood should be considered to be part of your base project. - Qualitative cost and schedule impact This will be a range, typically by percent and weeks or months, of the base project cost and schedule impact the risk could have on the project. - Quantitative cost and schedule impact When more detail is available, the risks can be quantified versus just qualified.
+The range of impacts could be specific quantities as the minimum, maximum and most likely impact that can be expected. - Monte Carlo simulation (distribution, modeling notes) These are notes that outline the risk being evaluated and the range of assumptions applied for the risk that supports the calculation for a particular risk. - Risk response method (mitigation, transferences) This is where specific strategies can be identified for the P3 Project Team to follow up on as part of their risk management. - Risk allocation Which party in the P3 project is responsible for the risk the public owner, private partner, or shared. - Risk allocation notes Some risk allocations may need explanation if they are shared or potentially expected to change over time.
+This will help the team understand the expectations as well as the potential action items that may be identified. - Risk Actions/Recommendations to support the tracking of activities and their expected effect including: critical path(schedule impact), owner actions, mitigation, planned mitigation cost, review dates, status, comments) - Risk closure notes Identifying how and why a particular risk is no longer relevant or does not exist any longer.
 These notes will help when going back through the history of the project to help document decisions. - Lessons learned notes All projects will bring lessons learned.
 The P3 Project Team should be diligent in documenting these and carrying them through to other projects to ensure there is continuity in policy and practice where appropriate.

-By developing a risk register that can be sorted by columns the team can easily track particular aspects of the risks and utilize this template to help manage the project based on the risks.
+By developing a risk register that can be sorted by columns, the team can easily track particular aspects of the risks and utilize this template to help manage the project based on the risks.
 These risks can be prioritized and specific actions included in the template will allow the team to follow up on actions and update the risk as it changes.